-Thanks to a winter storm and black ice on the road, Gary and I abandoned a January 2017 road trip to the North Carolina Archives.
-Instead, we impulsively turned north at Birmingham and went to the Tennessee State Library and Archives in Nashville.
-With no research plan for Tennessee, I began mucking about aimlessly in various books.
-When I accidentally stumbled over a passel of unfamiliar Rankins in Gibson County, I had a mission.
+Thanks to a winter storm and black ice on the road, Gary and I abandoned a planned trip to the North Carolina Archives.
+Instead, we u-turned to head home and then impulsively turned north at Birmingham toward the Tennessee State Library and Archives in Nashville.
+With no research plan for Tennessee, I began mucking about in county abstracts.
+When I stumbled over a passel of unfamiliar Rankins in Gibson County, I had a mission.

-The thing about Robert that caused me to sit up and take notice was this: his pension application says that his brother (not named) was killed by Tories at the Battle of Ramsour’s Mill.
-Robert also fought in that battle, which took place in June 1780.
+The thing that led to solving Robert’s puzzle was this: his pension application says that his brother (not named) was killed by Tories at the Battle of Ramsour’s Mill.
+Robert also fought in that battle in June 1780.
 About 40 Whig patriots died there, although it was not easy to determine which dead soldiers fought for which side.
 That is because the combatants wore no uniforms.
 Loyalist Tories stuck a spring of greenery in their hats; the patriot Whigs had a piece of white paper in theirs.
 Those identifiers were sometimes missing from the bodies.

-Family history research rarely involves certainty, especially when dealing with 200-year-old records, which may be faded, illegible, or missing entirely.
+Family history research rarely involves certainty, especially when dealing with records more than two centuries old.
 Sometimes one must play the odds.
-The obvious bet here is that Robert Rankin of Gibson County was originally from Iredell County.
+The best bet here is that Robert Rankin of Gibson County was originally from Iredell County.

 A possibility appears as soon as you hit the Iredell records.
 Probate records include the will of a David Rankin.
-It was dated 1781 and proved in 1789, when David presumably died.
+It was dated 1781 and proved in 1789.
 It names his wife Margaret, son Robert, and three grandchildren: (1) David McCreary, (2) James Rankin, expressly identified as the son of Robert Rankin, and (3) David Rankin.
-The will does not say that grandson #3 David Rankin was Robert’s son, implying that #3 David had a different father.
-Thus, David and Margaret probably had a second son who died before David wrote his will.
+The will does not say that grandson #3 David Rankin was Robert’s son.
+Grandson #3 must have had a father other than Robert.
+David and Margaret apparently had a second son who died before David wrote his will.

-It wasn’t hard to find a candidate in the area.
+It wasn’t hard to find a candidate to be the second son.
 There was a James Rankin who died before January 29, 1782.
 James owned land in Burke County, where his estate was administered.
 He had four minor children for whom a guardian was appointed in Lincoln County.
-Here are some relevant records:
+Here are the relevant records:

 - A Lincoln county guardian’s bond identifies John Alexander as guardian of minors David Rankin, Jane Rankin, Margaret Rankin and William Rankin, orphans of James Rankin.

-- A Burke County administrator’s bond dated 29 January 1782 names Robert Rankin asadministrator of the estate of James Rankin.
+- A Burke County administrator’s bond dated 29 January 1782 named Robert Rankin as administrator of the estate of James Rankin.
 John Alexander was one of the securities on the bond.

-On those facts, Robert and James Rankin were close kin, probably brothers.
-John Alexander was surely part of the same extended Rankin family.
+On those facts, Robert and James Rankin were near kin, most likely brothers.
+John Alexander was part of the same extended Rankin family.
 Either (1) John Alexander married a Miss Rankin, or (2) John Alexander had a sister who married James Rankin.
 My friend Jody Thompson, a descendant of John Alexander’s brother, says that John Alexander was not married to a Rankin.
-Thus, John Alexander probably had a sister who married James Rankin and was the uncle of his four wards.
+Thus, John Alexander must have had a sister who married James Rankin, making John the uncle of his four Rankin wards.

-Here is a fun and critical piece of evidence.
+Here is the critical piece of evidence.
 The Iredell County Genealogical Society has a collection called the “Philip Langenour papers.”
 They contain Mr. Langenour’s collections of stories about local families.
-His papers mention a Miss Alexander (no given name stated) who married a Mr. Rankin (ditto) who died in the 1780 Battle of Ramsour’s Mill.
+He mentioned a Miss Alexander (no given name stated) who married a Mr. Rankin (ditto) who died in the 1780 Battle of Ramsour’s Mill.

 The pieces of this puzzle fall together nicely.
-It is as good a bet as you can find in genealogy that it was James Rankin who died in 1780 at Ramsour’s Mill, his wife was Miss ______ Alexander, and they had a son named David Rankin.
-John Alexander was guardian for David Rankin and his siblings.
-The James Rankin who died at Ramsour’s Mill was a son of David and Margaret Rankin of Iredell and a brother of Robert Rankin who was administrator of James Rankin’s estate.
+It is as good a bet as you can find in genealogy that James Rankin died in 1780 at Ramsour’s Mill, his wife was Miss ______ Alexander, and they had a son named David Rankin and a daughter named Margaret.
+Miss _____ Alexander Rankin’s brother John Alexander was guardian for his nephew David and his three Rankin siblings.
+The James Rankin who died at Ramsour’s Mill must have been a son of David and Margaret Rankin of Iredell and a brother of the Robert Rankin who was administrator of James’s estate.

-Robert Rankin of Gibson County, Tennessee, who fought at Ramsour’s Mill and lost a brother there (and had a daughter named Margaret), is almost certainly the same man as Robert Rankin, son of David and Margaret Rankin of Iredell and brother of James Rankin who died at Ramsour’s Mill.
+Robert Rankin of Gibson County, Tennessee, who fought at Ramsour’s Mill and lost a brother there (and had a daughter named Margaret), is almost certainly the same man as Robert Rankin, son of David and Margaret Rankin of Iredell, and the brother of James Rankin who died at Ramsour’s Mill.

 Thanks to Philip Langenour, the shoe fits quite nicely.

-There is a tiny bit more to the evidentiary trail.
-Robert Rankin, son of David and Margaret, disappeared from the Iredell records after February 1826 without leaving a will or estate administration.
-Robert Rankin of Gibson County made his first appearance on the tax list there in 1827.
-Jody and I long wondered where the heck Robert went after he left Iredell.
-Had it not been for some black ice on I-20 a few miles east of Oxford, Alabama, we would probably still be in the dark.
+There is a bit more to the evidentiary trail.
+Robert Rankin, son of David and Margaret, disappeared from the Iredell records after February 1826 without leaving a will or estate administration there.
+Robert Rankin of Gibson County made his first appearance on a tax list there in 1827.
+Jody and I had long wondered where the heck Robert went after he left Iredell.
+Had it not been for some black ice on I-20 a few miles east of Oxford, Alabama, we would probably still be wondering.

-There is one more small connection between Gibson and Iredell County Rankins.
+There is another connection between Gibson and Iredell County Rankins.
 Robert (proved son of David and Margaret) had two sons who remained in the Iredell/Lincoln area.
 One of them was Denny Rankin, who married Sarah McMinn.
 Robert A. Rankin and Samuel Rankin were Denny and Sarah McMinn Rankin’s sons.

 Robert A. Rankin began appearing in the Gibson County records in 1838.
 Samuel Rankin was there by 1837, when he was security on the administrator’s bond of a John McMinn.
-In the 1840 census for Gibson, neither Robert of Iredell/Gibson, Robert A., nor Samuel Rankin were enumerated there.
+In the 1840 census, neither Robert of Iredell/Gibson nor his grandsons Robert A. and Samuel Rankin were enumerated in Gibson County.
 Robert A. and his brother Samuel had moved on to Shelby County, where both died; Samuel was Robert A.’s administrator.

 Finally, please note that there were two other Rankin lines in Gibson County.
 I found no evidence to connect any of them to the Rankins from Iredell County.
 Briefly, here are the other Rankin families: